 Inga and I are hard at work designing the beauty queen sashes for HIStalkapalooza.
 Thanks to some virtual BFF shoe shopping (via camera phone and text message), I’m ready for HIMSS.
 Do you have your shoes picked out and your accessories coordinated?
 E-mail me.

 Mr. H, Inga, Dr. Jayne, Dr. Gregg.

-More news: HIStalk Practice, HIStalk Mobile.
+More news: HIStalk Practice, HIStalk Connect.